hiro2016/ergodox_gui_configurator/README.md

-# Offline Ergodox gui configuration tool for Ubuntu
+# Offline Ergodox gui configuration tool for Ubuntu(and just maybe windows)
 ### You can configure your Ergodox for any layout
 You press a key and this tool guesses what your keyboard sends and make ergodox copy that.

 ### WARNING
-This tool has only been tested with ubuntu16LTS and a JIS keyboard, thus likely contains uncaught bugs for other types of keyboards and platforms.
+This tool has only been tested with ubuntu16LTS and windows10 with a JIS keyboard, thus likely contains uncaught bugs for other types of keyboards and platforms.
-As of now, windows is not supported;adding support should be easy though.
+When used with Windows os, this script only generates kemap.c file and you must compile the file yourself.
 And as usual, this script comes with no warrant of fitness, no support, you are on your own and a developer yourself.

 ### Drawbacks
-Keyboard layout you use to configure Ergodox and the keyboard layout you will be using with ergodox must match.
+Keyboard layout you use to configure Ergodox and the keyboard layout you will be using with your ergodox must match.
 ![Alt text](image4288.png?raw=true "Title")

 Otherwise hilarity ensues.